-Your email blast tool or CMS (for example, Hubspot) will provide you with metrics that will help gauge whether your message was on target for your list.
+Your email blast tool or CRM (for example, Hubspot) will provide you with metrics that will help gauge whether your message was on target for your list.
 Good signs that your message works are if your email was opened, clicked, or forwarded.

 Unsubscribes signify that your messaging needs tweaking - or you may be blasting too frequently.
 Most of this is just common sense, but tools like Mailchimp can offer typical open rates by some broad industries - and you can find additional information in niche markets in many reliable places online.